-- As an aid to assessing the status of lameness in the herd, locomotion scoring may be utilized. - Locomotion scores: - No unevenness of gait, no apparent tenderness - Uneven gait, slightly tender, some outward rotation of the limbs in the outside of the turning circle (abduction) or inside rotation of those limbs on the inside of the turning circle. - Slight obvious lameness, but not affecting behavior - Obvious lameness, difficulty in turning, behavior pattern affected, some weight loss - Extreme difficulty in rising, difficulty in walking, adverse effects on behavior pattern, noticeable weight loss. - [Manson & Leaver 1988]
+- As an aid to assessing the status of lameness in the herd, locomotion scoring may be utilized. - Locomotion scores: - No unevenness of gait, no apparent tenderness - Uneven gait, slightly tender, some outward rotation of the limbs in the outside of the turning circle (abduction) or inside rotation of those limbs on the inside of the turning circle. - Slight obvious lameness, but not affecting behavior - Obvious lameness, difficulty in turning, behavior pattern affected, some weight loss - Extreme difficulty in rising, difficulty in walking, adverse effects on behavior pattern, noticeable weight loss.

+[Manson & Leaver 1988]

-H 10: Physical alterations
+H 10: Physical alterations & pain management

 - a.
+Pain management must include the use of a medication or chemical intervention.
+Therefore, pain management must exceed and must not solely include the manual skills of the caretaker(s).
+Pain management medication, including dosage and route of administration, must be selected in conjunction with the herd veterinarian.
+It is acceptable for the veterinarian to prescribe off-label usage for these medications based on age and breed of animal. - b.
 The only potentially injurious husbandry procedures permitted under the Animal Care Standards are as follows (except those done for therapeutic reasons by a veterinarian): - 1.
 Although a rare procedure in beef cattle, supernumerary teats may be removed.
-Removal of supernumerary teats may be performed up to 5 weeks of age using pain control. - 2.
-Disbudding, as soon as a prominent bud has formed, around 2 months of age, can be conducted using a hot iron and using pain control. - a) Cautery paste may be used to disbud calves that are no older than 7 days of age, with the paste being applied by a person who is proficient in the process, and pain control must be used.
+Removal of supernumerary teats may be performed up to 5 weeks of age using pain management. - 2.
+Disbudding, as soon as a prominent bud has formed, around 2 months of age, can be conducted using a hot iron and using pain management. - a) Cautery paste may be used to disbud calves that are no older than 7 days of age, with the paste being applied by a person who is proficient in the process, and pain management must be used.